 Microdata: A WHATWG HTML specification called “microdata” is used to nest metadata into current web page text.
 Microdata can be extracted and processed from a web page by search engines, web crawlers, and browsers, and used to give users a richer browsing experience.
 Direct access to this structured data helps search engines understand the content of web sites and give visitors more relevant results, which is a big advantage.

 RDFa: RDFa is a specification for attributes that can be used in HTML5, XHTML, and other XML applications to convey structured data.
 Publishers don’t have to repeat important information in the page because the RDFa markup reuses the rendered, hypertext content of (X)HTML or XML.
 These structured data can be extracted by tools, which can then produce RDF triples for future reuse.
+This is an important programming language you must know while learning how to get a Google knowledge panel.

 When possible, Google advises webmasters to use JSON-LD for structured data.